bbauska/css-mastering-css/README.md

 -   background-size
 -   background-origin

-You can use any of the combinations of these properties that you love to use, in almost any order
+<p>You can use any of the combinations of these properties that you love to use, in almost any order.</p>

 <h2>MULTIPLE BACKGROUNDS</h2>

-CSS3 added support for various backgrounds, which layer over the top of each other.
-Any property related to the backgrounds can take a comma (,) separated list, like this:
+<p>CSS3 added support for various backgrounds, which layer over the top of each other.
+Any property related to the backgrounds can take a comma (,) separated list, like this:</p>

 <pre>
 .tagname {